 - the toll-free telephone number made available by HUD to find a HUD-certified housing counseling agency.

-These protections were designed to ensure that borrowers had the opportunity to speak to their lender about options to avoid foreclosure before the lender filed a notice of default.
+These protections were designed to ensure that borrowers had the opportunity to speak to their mortgage servicer about options to avoid foreclosure before a notice of default is filed.

 Protections Limited to 2003-2007 Loans